 The last part of this Klarna vs. PayPal battle is the returns and late fees.
 With Klarna, if you return something, you should inform the team.
 You can go to your purchases in the app and click on the report a return button.
 With this, the team will know, and they will help you throughout the process.

 In terms of late fees, Klarna is location dependent.
 If you miss a payment in Australia, you are charged $3 to $15.
 The fee is dependent on the total order value, where you pay $15 if the order value is over $200.

 If you miss a payment in the UK, you might be eligible to request a 7 to 10 days extension, but after that, the app will restrict your purchasing access.

 If the same keeps happening, the company may permanently deactivate your account.

 With PayPal, it’s a bit different.
 You return the item, and the seller returns the money.
 The money either goes to your PayPal account or the actual card or bank account you used to pay.

-PayPal’s Pay in 4 is a new program and is only available in limited countries.
+PayPal’s Pay in 4 is a new program only available in limited countries.
 The website also does not mention the late fees.

 Which one is for you?